ali-falahati/ali-falahati.github.io/_pages/about.md

 I’m a bachelor student studying Computer Science at **Sharif University of Technology**.

-I am currently a scientific intern at **Max Planck Institute for Software Systems**, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and developing new type of node called Watcher nodes in blockchain.
+I am currently a scientific intern at **Max Planck Institute for Software Systems**, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and blockchain.

-Prior to that, I worked on calculating protein-ligand binding free energy using a physics-guided graph neural network under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at **California State University**.
+Prior to that, I worked on protein-ligand binding under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at **California State University**.